phymalidoust/CreditCardDefault/README.md

 #  Contents
-This directory includes python modules (Jupyter notebook) to address the defaulting on credit card payments in ABC international bank (Accenture).
+This directory includes python modules (Jupyter notebook) to address the defaulting on credit card payments in ABC international bank.

 ### **A.** ``credit_card_data.xlsx``
 This file contains information provided by the bank.
 It includes personal and bank account information of customers, default, and payment bill dates.